SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rainbow Dash, will you go out wi…" Fluttershy said.

-*Come on Fluttershy, you can do it.*
+*Come on, Fluttershy, you can do it.*

 "Rainbow Dash, will you go out wi…" Fluttershy said.